-Places to See around Pushkar
+Ques: What are best Places to See around Pushkar?

-Once you are in Pushkar and have enjoyed the Pushkar Festival, you might want to visit other places which lie around Pushkar, and which are also worth visiting because of the numerous attractions they behold.
+Ans: Once you are in Pushkar and have enjoyed the Pushkar Festival, you might want to visit other places which lie around Pushkar, and which are also worth visiting because of the numerous attractions they behold.

 One of these is Ajmer.
 Located at a distance of almost 16km, its home to the famous mausoleum, known as “dargah Sharif”, of the Sufi saint Khwaja Moin-ud-Din Chishti.
 Besides this, one should also visit the Mayo College.
 Founded by the 6th Earl of Mayo, the Viceroy of India from 1869-1872, it’s famous for its incredible architecture.

 The Savitri Temple located atop Ratnagiri hills is one of the must visit places in Pushkar.
 Blessed with scenic views of the valley, it’s a picturesque lookout.
 Escape to the temple early in the morning for a spectacular sunrise or wait for a glorious sunset.
 To get to the top, opt for the hour long strenuous uphill climb of or take the ropeway.
 The ropeway takes you to the very top in 6 minutes costing around INR 90 per person.